YongoDavid/Demo-2024-April/README.md

 Till there is no more alternative but to use the test file then i will use the test file.

 April-14
+Now i am going to try the next option and hopfully the final try at saving and displaying the emails